ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 implementations will need to consult with SG6 and possibly present new proposals there.

+The C++ interface we present above mostly avoids this issue, because users must explicitly specify the types of output matrices and vectors.
+The interface does not need to deduce return types; users do that manually.
+This means that users can do computations in extended precision, just by specifying an output type with higher precision than the input types.

 ### Different interface for some kinds of number types?

 Given a generic linear algebra library, users will put all sorts of